radius-project/docs/docs/content/guides/author-apps/dapr/how-to-dapr-building-block/index.md

 ## Step 2: Add a Dapr state store resource

 Now add a Dapr state store resource, which models a [Dapr state store component](https://docs.dapr.io/developing-applications/building-blocks/state-management/state-management-overview/).
-The Dapr state store resource in this example is defined in a pre-defined Recipe from the Radius [`local-dev` Recipes pack]({{< ref "guides/recipes/overview##use-lightweight-local-dev-recipes" >}}):
+The underlying infrastructure and Dapr component configuration are deployed via a [`local-dev` Recipe]({{< ref "guides/recipes/overview##use-lightweight-local-dev-recipes" >}}), which leverages a lightweight Redis container:

 {{< rad file="./snippets/app-statestore.bicep" embed=true marker="//STATESTORE" >}}

-> Note the template configurations can be found in the [Radius Recipe repo](https://github.com/radius-project/recipes/tree/main).
+> Visit the [Radius Recipe repo](https://github.com/radius-project/recipes/blob/main/local-dev/statestores.bicep) to learn more about `local-dev` Recipes and view the Dapr State Store Recipe used in this guide.

 ## Step 3: Add a connection from the container resource to the Dapr state store resource